-Both residents and clinical faculty cited the importance of verbal feedback as part of the ITER process.
+Both residents and clinical faculty cited the importance of including verbal feedback as part of the ITER process.
 Verbal feedback facilitates a deeper conversation into issues that may have arisen within the rotations.
 It can also allow for discussions of topics that the faculty member might not feel comfortable putting in writing and making part of the resident’s permanent file.
-Residents also said they greatly appreciated the effort made by faculty to discuss their performance because it also assists with their own self-assessment process.
+Residents said they greatly appreciated the effort made by faculty to discuss their performance because it assists with their own self-assessment process.
 As one resident said, “if someone is going to sit down and truly put the effort in and they give you verbal feedback, then you understand where they are coming from.
 The more detailed, the better it is for our own self-assessment.”
 All faculty members agreed that the preferred mode of delivering constructive criticism is “face-to-face.”
 Faculty members also emphasized that importance of verbal feedback when there are concerns or issues that need to be addressed with the resident.
 As one faculty member said, “the ITER is one thing, but I think you have to talk to the person and I think it’s when something appears in the ITER and no one has ever talked to the trainee, that people become disgruntled and [complain] that’s not fair.”
-In fact, resident insight has been recognized as a crucial quality for the ability of the ITER to bring about behaviour change (Watling et al., 2010).

 Attitudes towards criticism